YUNSUCHO/Adversarial-Pose-Estimation-with-LSP-dataset/README.md

 ## Lanmark localization

+Based on the given RGB dataset, the heatmap has been created with key-points.
+To prevent the model get over-fitting situation, data augmentation techniques,which is one of the regularization has been applied.

+Followings are the examples of the RGB images in the given dataset and it's heatmap.
 <img src="https://github.com/YUNSUCHO/Adversarial-Pose-Enstimation/blob/main/README/Lanmark%20localization%20.png" width="300px"/>

-Before the augmentation techniques applied on the dataset
+Followings are the examples of the RGB images in the given dataset and it's heatmap with key-points after applying the data augmentation techniques in data pre-processing part.
 <img src="https://github.com/YUNSUCHO/Adversarial-Pose-Enstimation/blob/main/README/Lanmark%20localization%20(after%20augmentation).png" width="300px"/>

-After the augmentation techniques applied on the dataset

 ##  Results Visualization
 The results of this implementation:
-- Red dot stands for the ground-truth co-ordinate joints, yellow dot stands for the prediction of the proposed model.
+In two different setup, the left side image is the ground-truth images with the key-points and the right side image is the output of the proposed model.
+In each images of the result,the red dot stands for the ground-truth key-points and the yellow dot stands for the prediction of the proposed model.
+For better understanding of the performance of the given model in two different setup,same image in the given dataset has been compared in two different settings.

 ### Adversarial PoseNet(In Adversarial setup using GAN framework):
 <img src="https://github.com/YUNSUCHO/Adversarial-Pose-Enstimation/blob/main/README/original.png" width="200px"/><img src="https://github.com/YUNSUCHO/Adversarial-Pose-Enstimation/blob/main/README/Ad%20mode.png" width="200px"/>